 Investing in Ranches: Engwis Ranch

-By James Esperti, Partner/Sales Associate
+By James Esperti, Partner/Sales Associate, Licensed in MT, WY, ID

 People pursue ranch real estate in the Intermountain West for many reasons.
-Some are looking for that perfect hunting and fishing ranch with big mountain views, live water with a variety of wildlife species.
+Some are looking for that perfect hunting and fishing ranch with big mountain views, and live water with a variety of wildlife species.
 Others may want a large productive cattle ranch with abundant water rights and agricultural components.
 Some people value the proximity of the property to a sizable town that offers amenities such as fine dining, cultural events, shopping, airports, and music venues.

 When considering all of these factors, it’s also important to consider the investment value of the ranch.
 There are many approaches to how one manages their ranch asset, but some ranches lend themselves to the advantages of extracting and realizing avenues of value more than others.